misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 2. Pulling base images for workspaces.
 This is either a default [workspace-full](https://hub.docker.com/r/gitpod/workspace-full) image or the image that is configured in the `.gitpod.yml` resp. `.gitpod.Dockerfile` in the repo.
 3. Pushing individual workspace images that are built for workspaces during image start.
 That are for example custom images that are defined in a `.gitpod.Dockerfile` in the repo.
 These images are pulled by Kubernetes after image building to provision the workspace.
 This is the only case where Gitpod needs write access to push images.

-In this reference architecture, we use a different registry for each of the three items.
+We use a different registry for each of the three items in this reference architecture.
 The Gitpod images (1) are pulled from a public Google Container Registry we provide.
 The workspace base image (2) is pulled from Docker Hub (or from the location that is set in the Dockerfile of the corresponding repo).
 For the individual workspace images (3), we create an image registry that is provided by the used cloud provider.
 You could also configure Gitpod to use the same registry for all cases.
 That is particularly useful for [air-gap installations](../advanced/air-gap) where you have access to an internal image registry only.

 <CloudPlatformToggle id="cloud-platform-toggle-registry">
 <div slot="gcp">